 For Adventurous Travelers: If you’re in the market for an adventure travel shoe, that is more boot than shoe, this may be it, providing a different aesthetic, long life and great durability, and adapts to your feet

-For Casual Travelers: If you are a casual traveler, city dweller, a very light hiker, or will be trapped in urban areas there are many other, better options out there (See our Great 8 Travel Shoes for ideas)
+For Casual Travelers: If you are a casual traveler, city dweller, a very light hiker, or will be trapped in urban areas there are many other, better options out there (See our list of 27 great travel Shoes for ideas)

 A great, minimalist trekking boot concept based on a proven platform.
 Though time will tell about the durability in the long term, the boot’s lightweight, durable materials, and packable nature make it a great, potential adventure travel boot.
 We will follow up in a few months with the full-on and (hopefully) very abusive test through Patagonia.